GuangyWang/stripeDiff/README.md

 If you use stripeDiff in your research, please cite:

 ## Download
-The following codes download stripeDiff to home directory.
+The following codes download stripeDiff to the home directory.
 Users can install it anywhere they want by changing '~' to their desired directory.

     cd ~
     git clone https://github.com/GuangyWang/stripeDiff.git